yetulaxman/containers-workflows/_hands-on/day4/snakemake-singularity.md

 Snakemake workflow, which is described in terms of rules that define how to create output files from input files, is one of the popular workflow managers in the bioinformatics community.
 Snakemake is available as a module in Puhti environment.
 And also, Snakemake can be easily installed in the user's own disk space (e.g., Projappl directory) if you need to have a specific version for your scientific workflows.

-## Snakemake workflow with singularity containers
+## Run jobs inside a singularity container

-Use * --use-singularity* flag to activate singularity environement and bind mount necessary disk space
+Singularity/Apptainer is istalled on login and compute nodes on CSC computers. so no need to install it separately.
+Use * --use-singularity* flag to activate singularity environement and bind mount necessary disk space when usig snakemake workflows.

 ```bash
 module load snakemake/7.17.1